nextstrain/auspice/narratives/test_sidecar-files.md

 The left tree (Vic) should be coloured teal.
 When reloading the page this should initially flash grey.

-We should also see _both_ the entropy and the frequencies panel.
-The latter may take a moment to arrive when refreshing the page.
+The URL specifies that we should also see _both_ the entropy and the frequencies panel, however this functionality does not yet exist in Nextstrain narratives when viewing a tangletree.

 #### Checklist: refresh the page from this slide